 A 36-year civil that ended in 1996 devastated nearly two generations of Guatemala’s children, leaving many of them orphaned, abandoned and out cast without a sense of purpose or hope, and with no vision of a future.

 Today, many children continue to live in dangerous urban environments or poor and remote rural villages where there is little opportunity for safe outdoor recreation, play, creativity or activities that foster social development.

 Without hope or dreams, these children have little motivation to remain in school and, without the ability to imagine a better future, it is nearly impossible for them to escape the cycle of poverty.

-Since 1996 some improvement in education has been achieved and government reports indicate that many more schools are built every year but if we were to visit the majority of the schools outside of cities and major towns, we might find that although the building does exist, there are no sanitation facilities, doors, floors, desks, chalkboards, windows or books and, in some cases, there are no teachers because, in rural areas, teachers often go unpaid for months at a time.
+Since1996 some improvement in education has been achieved and government reports indicate that many more schools are built every year; however, if we visit these small schools outside of major cities, we will discover that there are no sanitation facilities, doors, windows, floors, desks, chalk boards, books nor teachers.

-Nearly 50% of all (Guatemalan) students fail first grade, these children are more likely to fail again and drop out.
-At all levels of school, the poor, particularly girls and rural indigenous children of both genders, have less access to basic education.
+Almost 50% of all students fail first grade; these children are more likely to fail again and drop out.
+At all levels of school, the poor, particularly girls and rural indigenous children of both genders, have less access to basic education."

 Source: USAID/Guatemala; Education Access, Quality and Equity in Guatemala, Latin American Profiles 1999-2004